33 Interview Questions and Answers for UI/UX Designers

 What to look for:

-• Ability to explain the principles of universal design in a clear and concise manner.
+- Ability to explain the principles of universal design clearly and concisely.

 “Universal design is a design philosophy focused on making products and environments accessible and usable by as many people as possible, regardless of their age, ability, or status in life.
 It’s about creating solutions that meet the needs of a diverse user base, including people with disabilities.